Placement Testing for DSS Students

 - information and forms for making a placement test appointment

-- Students who believe they will require an accommodation for placement testing can contact DSS or EDC for evaluation and to coordinate arrangements.
+- Students who believe they will require an accommodation for placement testing can contact DSS for evaluation and to coordinate arrangements.

 - Complete Placement tests at least three weeks before an Intake-Registration Appointment to be sure test results are available for the meeting.